-Cognitive empathy, expressed as either imagine-self (imagining oneself in the other’s situation) or imagine-other (imagining the other person in his/her situation) perspective taking, is essential for self-development, goal attainment, and satisfaction in coaching.
+Cognitive empathy, expressed as either imagine-self (imagining oneself in the other’s situation) or imagine-other (imagining the other person in his/her situation) perspective taking, is essential for self-change and satisfaction in coaching.
 In two studies, we investigated coaches’ imagine-self versus imagine-other empathy.
-In a survey study (N1 = 242), we found that the more coaches perceived the client’s self-development as essential in coaching, the more important they rated empathy and, in particular, more imagine-other (but not more imagine-self) empathy.
-In an experimental study (N2 = 57), we manipulated the coaches’ imagine-self versus imagine-other empathy in a coaching session and examined the effect on the clients’ self-development, goal attainment, and satisfaction.
+In a survey study (N1 = 242), we found that the more coaches perceived the client’s self-change as essential in coaching, the more important they rated empathy and, in particular, imagine-other (but not more imagine-self) empathy.
+In an experimental study (N2 = 57), we manipulated the coaches’ imagine-self versus imagine-other empathy in a coaching session and examined the effect on the clients’ self-change and satisfaction.
 The results revealed a positive effect of imagine-other empathy on these coaching outcome factors.
 Theoretical and practical implications are discussed.

-Keywords: coaching, empathy, imagine-other, imagine-self, self-development, goal attainment, coaching satisfaction
+Keywords: coaching, empathy, imagine-other, imagine-self, self-change, coaching satisfaction

 How to Show Empathy as a Coach: The Effects of the Coach’s Imagine-Self Versus Imagine-Other Empathy on the Client’s Coaching Success

-Within organisations, human resource development approaches like coaching support employees’ work performance and develop their future potential as workers in order to increase the competitiveness of the company (Swart, Mann, Brown & Price, 2005).
-Recent research highlights the success of the development approach coaching, which can not only help the client on an individual level but can improve the client’s performance as an employee and can contribute to the company’s success (Grover & Furnham, 2016; Jones, Woods, & Guillaume, 2015; Kotte, Hinn, Oellerich, & Möller, 2018 Theeboom, Beersma, & van Vianen, 2013).
-Although coaching research faces a few weaknesses, such as studies using mostly coachee self-evaluations or having no randomization nor control group (Blackman, Moscardo, & Gray, 2016), clients seem to be satisfied with coaching and they also report a change in goal attainment and self-development (Grover & Furnham, 2016).
-The client’s development is a central focus of coaching, as the process is meant to promote a progress from a status quo to a target status (Grant, 2012; Greif, 2008).
-While goal attainment indicates a change on a broader level (Clutterbuck & Spence, 2017; Greif, 2017), there are underlying variables that can better explain self-development.
-In other words, next to reaching his or her goals, a coaching client may go through a process of self-development: from setting a goal that is congruent with oneself until attaining the goal self-determinedly in a way that fits the own will and skill.
+Within organisations, human resource change approaches like coaching support employees’ work performance and develop their future potential as workers in order to increase the competitiveness of the company (Swart et al., 2005).
+Recent research highlights the success of change approach coaching, which can not only help the client on an individual level but can improve the client’s performance as an employee and can contribute to the company’s success (Grover & Furnham, 2016; Jones et al., 2015; Theeboom et al., 2013).
+Although coaching research faces a few weaknesses, such as studies using mostly coachee self-evaluations or having no randomization nor control group (Blackman et al., 2016), clients seem to be satisfied with coaching, and they also report a change in goal attainment and self-change (Grover & Furnham, 2016).
+The client’s change is a central focus of coaching, as the process is meant to promote a progress from a status quo to a target status (Grant, 2012; Greif, 2008).
+In other words, coaching has “the purpose of achieving some type of change, learning or new level of individual or organizational performance” (p.
+15; Boyatzis et al., 2019).
+While goal attainment indicates a self-change on a broader level (Clutterbuck & Spence, 2017; Greif, 2017), there are underlying variables that can better explain self-change.
+In other words, next to reaching his or her goals, a coaching client may go through a process of self-change: from setting a goal that is congruent with oneself until attaining the goal self-determinedly in a way that fits the own will and skill.
 Thus, knowledge about the self, such as one’s own interests, motivation, and values, is necessary to determine one’s goals in coaching (Grant, 2014).